-- What about our relationship could be more enjoyable?
+- What about our relationship that could be more enjoyable?

 - How can we support one another in savoring our relationship even more?

-Try to check in while out for a stroll or eating if you find it too uncomfortable to sit and talk directly.
+Try to check in a while out for a stroll or eating if you find it too uncomfortable to sit and talk directly.
 We discover that when these questions can be included in low-intensity activities, some couples experience less strain.
-It also aids in the habituation of the activity.
+It also aids in the habituation of the action.